Appointment in Samarra: Title

-The title is a reference to W. Somerset Maugham's retelling of an ancient Mesopotamian tale, which appears as an epigraph for the novel:A merchant in Baghdad sends his servant to the marketplace for provisions.
-Soon afterwards, the servant comes home white and trembling and tells him that in the marketplace, he was jostled by a woman, whom he recognized as Death, who made a threatening gesture.
-Borrowing the merchant's horse, the servant flees at great speed to Samarra, a distance of about 75 miles (125 km), where he believes Death will not find him.
-The merchant then goes to the marketplace and finds Death, and asks why she made the threatening gesture to his servant.
-She replies, "That was not a threatening gesture, it was only a start of surprise.
-I was astonished to see him in Baghdad, for I have an appointment with him tonight, in Samarra."
+The title is a reference to W. Somerset Maugham's retelling of an ancient Mesopotamian tale which appears as an epigraph for the novel:There was a merchant in Baghdad who sent his servant to market to buy provisions and in a little while the servant came back, white and trembling, and said, Master, just now when I was in the marketplace I was jostled by a woman in the crowd and when I turned I saw it was Death that jostled me.
+She looked at me and made a threatening gesture; now, lend me your horse, and I will ride away from this city and avoid my fate.
+I will go to Samarra and there Death will not find me.
+The merchant lent him his horse, and the servant mounted it, and he dug his spurs in its flanks and as fast as the horse could gallop he went.
+Then the merchant went down to the marketplace and he saw me standing in the crowd and he came to me and said, Why did you make a threatening gesture to my servant when you saw him this morning?
+That was not a threatening gesture, I said, it was only a start of surprise.
+I was astonished to see him in Baghdad, for I had an appointment with him tonight in Samarra.

 In his foreword to the 1952 reprint, O'Hara says that the working title for the novel was The Infernal Grove.
 He got the idea for the title Appointment in Samarra when Dorothy Parker showed him the story in Maugham's play, Sheppey.
 He says "Dorothy didn't like the title; [publisher] Alfred Harcourt didn't like the title; his editors didn't like it; nobody liked it but me."
 O'Hara describes it as a reference to "the inevitability of Julian English's death".